 - Henna powder with water mixed as part of marriage rituals for decorating the bride

-- Henna used in medications for its healing properties as a skin healer and cleanser
+- Henna is used in medications for its healing properties as a skin healer and cleanser

-- It is used to hair as a natural conditioner and colorant and stain the fingers of pharaohs before their mummification
+- It is used on hair as a natural conditioner and colorant and permanent dye on the fingers.

 - Applied henna by persons to be in compliance with religion because it makes the individual more conscious of the Earth’s energies.